encryptogroup/onionPIR/README.md

 ### OnionPIR client
 OnionPIR clients provide the user interface to the OnionPIR system.
 Here, we implemented the users interface as a web application.
-The OnionPIR client provides a REST API and also comminicates with the OnionPIR server and the RAID-PIR mirrors.
+The OnionPIR client provides a REST API and also communicates with the OnionPIR server and the RAID-PIR mirrors.

-A client may be stated by running `onionpir_client.py` where `--port` specifies the local port of the webserver serving the user interface, `--server_pk` specifies the public key generated and shown by `onionpir_server.py` and `--reg_host`/`--reg_port` specify how to reach the OnionPIR server.
+A client may be stated by running `onionpir_client.py` where `--port` specifies the local port of the web server serving the user interface, `--server_pk` specifies the public key generated and shown by `onionpir_server.py` and `--reg_host`/`--reg_port` specify how to reach the OnionPIR server.
 The config file `client1.yaml` is used to read/store the login credentials of the client